krzykamil/abbi/basics_01_readme.md

 Once you have an instance get an env variable CLOUDAMQP_URL and run the scripts with it loaded.
 You can find your CloudAMQP URL under Details in the CloudAMQP Console.

+Running it locally is covered in next basics example.

 ### The idea

 ...is to show but also encourage to experiment.
 Try to break the code.
 Add more to it.
 Add more logs.
 Add your own comments.